Weekly Shōnen Sunday: History

 Weekly Shōnen Sundays distinctive "pointing finger" that appears in the lower corner of every page on the left side of the magazine made its subtle debut in the 4/5 issue from 1969.
 This understated feature, ever present but easily overlooked, was referenced as a plot element in 20th Century Boys.
 Sundays more noticeable mascot, a helmeted fish, debuted in the 1980s.

 Prior to the 1990s and 2000s no serial in Weekly Shōnen Sunday had run over 40 volumes, but that began to change with series such as Case Closed, Major, Inuyasha, Karakuri Circus, Kenichi: The Mightiest Disciple, Hayate the Combat Butler, Zettai Karen Children, and Be Blues!, which maintained a high level of popularity.

 In a rare event due to the closeness of the two magazines' founding dates, Weekly Shōnen Sunday and Weekly Shōnen Magazine released a special combined issue on March 19, 2008.
 In addition, other commemorative events, merchandise, and manga crossovers were planned for the following year as part of the celebrations.
 The book Shonen Sunday 1983 was published on July 15, 2009 to celebrate the anniversary and the magazine's heyday.
 It reprints manga from 1983, such as Urusei Yatsura and Touch, and has interviews with their creators as well as artists who were inspired by the series from that period, such as Gosho Aoyama.

 To celebrate Weekly Shōnen Sundays 55th anniversary, 55 new manga series were launched in the print and online magazines Weekly Shōnen Sunday, Shōnen Sunday S, Ura Sunday, and Club Sunday throughout the year beginning in March 2014.

 Features

-There are currently 31 manga titles being serialized in Weekly Shōnen Sunday.
-Out of them, Aozakura: Bōei Daigakukō Monogatari and Frieren: Beyond Journey's End are on hiatus; Magic Kaito is infrequently published; Case Closed and Kai-hen Wizards are serialized on an irregular basis; Major 2nd is serialized biweekly and Ad Astra per Aspera and Case Closed: Zero's Tea Times continuations are yet to be announced.
+There are currently 28 manga titles being serialized in Weekly Shōnen Sunday.
+Out of them, Frieren: Beyond Journey's End is on hiatus; Magic Kaito is infrequently published; Case Closed and Kai-hen Wizards are serialized on an irregular basis; Major 2nd is serialized biweekly and Ad Astra per Asperas continuation is yet to be announced.